 It is important that students complete assignments and stay on schedule.
 Keeping current with assignments will allow teachers to provide individual and group assistance.
 Completing assignments on time will provide the student with knowledge necessary to be successful in future coursework. iForward curriculum provides due dates for assignments.
-Students should complete assignments on or before the assigned dues dates.
+Students should complete assignments on or before the assigned due dates.

-Penalties for turning in late coursework may include but are not limited to a reduction in grade for assignments submitted after the assigned due date.
-Each teacher is allowed to set their own expectations and class policy for late assignments.
+Penalties for turning in late coursework may include but are not limited to a reduction of 10% in grade for assignments submitted after the due date.
 Students and parents will receive emailed progress reports approximately mid-term each quarter.
 Parents and guardians will also be able to view student academic progress over the Internet.